-This page reflects advice from the Department for Education (DfE), World Health Organisation (WHO), Public Health England (PHE) and other public organisation.
-It will be updated regularly to provide the necessary information to keep staff and students safe and reassured.
+This page reflects advice from the Government, Office for Students, World Health Organisation (WHO), Public Health England (PHE) and other public organisation.
+It will be updated regularly to provide the necessary information to keep Staff and students safe and reassured.

 COVID-19 is the novel strain of coronavirus which was first identified in Wuhan City in China.
 The typical symptoms of COVID-19 include recent onset of new continuous cough or high temperature, fatigue and difficulty in breathing (breathlessness).
 A loss of or change in, normal sense of taste or smell (anosmia) have been reported in some cases.
 More severe symptoms may occur in people with weak immune systems such as the older people or those with long-term conditions like diabetes, cancer and chronic lung disease.
 For further information about COVID-19, how it spreads and what you need to know, visit https://www.nhs.uk/conditions/coronavirus-covid-19/.

 The current advice from Public Health England is for you to:

-– Go into self-quarantine and contact NHS helpline 111 if you have a fever and persistent cough with or without any travel history.
+– Go into self-isolation and contact NHS helpline 111, if you have a fever and persistent cough with or without any travel history.

 – Stay at home and follow the advice of NHS111 Online help if you’ve travelled to the UK or follow the new procedures advised to you at the airport.
 For further advice:

 While in self-isolation:

 Wash your hands regularly with soap and water for at least 20 seconds, especially after blowing your nose, coughing, or sneezing; going to the bathroom; and before eating or preparing food.
-If soap and water are not readily available, use an alcohol-based hand sanitizer with at least 60% alcohol or as recommended by health professionals, covering all surfaces of your hands and rubbing them together until they feel dry.
+If soap and water are not readily available, use an alcohol-based hand sanitiser with at least 60% alcohol or as recommended by health professionals, covering all surfaces of your hands and rubbing them together until they feel dry.

 You should not share dishes, drinking glasses, cups, eating utensils, towels, or bedding with other people or pets in your home.
 After using these items, they should be washed thoroughly with soap and water.